geopython/stetl/docs/using.rst

 	stetl -c etl.cfg

 Stetl will parse `etl.cfg`, create all Components by their class name and link them in a Chain and execute that Chain.
-Offcourse this example is very trivial, as we could just call XSLT without Stetl.
+Of course this example is very trivial, as we could just call XSLT without Stetl.
 But it becomes interesting with more complex transformations.

 Suppose we want to convert the resulting GML to an ESRI Shapefile.
 As we cannot use GDAL `ogr2ogr` on the input